jpaaquino/Events/README.md

 * Scalability
 * Testability

+## Architecture

+* This project was developed using a clean architecture with the MVVM design pattern.
+The main reason to choose this solution is scalability and testability.
+Although a MVC pattern would work fine for this project as it currently is, as the project grows it would be important to have a more defined separation of concerns with the addition of the ViewModel.
+* A VIPER design pattern would be overkill for this project as it is more suitable for bis applications and large teams.

 ## Final project comments

 * Make sure to use the file named "Events.xcworkspace" to test this project as it is using Cocoapods